Books with Characters in Their 20s

 Book Summary

-After years of struggling to make it as a writer, James has finally sold his first book – a semi-autobiographical novel about his dysfunctional relationship with his mother.
+After years of struggling to make it as a writer, James has finally sold his first book in his late twenties – a semi-autobiographical novel about his dysfunctional relationship with his mother.
 He’s shocked to find out that the editor who has purchased his book is none other than Jacqueline Kennedy Onassis.

 After an embarrassing initial meeting, James and Mrs. Onassis, as she’s known around the office, form an unexpected friendship.
 By the time his book is finally published, his relationship with his editor has changed him as a writer and as a son.